ozezzy/FRA/README.md

 change the value of `SQLALCHEMY_DATABASE_URI` in `config.py` to URI of DB you would like to use.
-If not changed, the app will deploy successfully using SQLite but you will not be able to create features run deploy script.
+If not changed, the app will deploy successfully using SQLite but you will not be able to create features

-Note: the app is tested with Postgres, will work with any database but the driver requirement will need to be added to requirements.txt
+#### Run deployment script.

 #### `sudo ./deploy.sh`

 Wait till you see "Deployment COMPLETE" and you are good to go.

 (Deployment script tested on ubuntu16 and ubuntu18)

+Note: the app is tested with Postgres database.
+It will work with any database but the driver requirement will need to be added to `requirements.txt`